elemenohq/docs/source/index.html.md

 }
 ```

 To access the items within a specific collection send a `GET` request to `/v1/collections/YOUR-COLLECTION-SLUG-HERE/items`.
-This will return an array of published items with the specified collection.
+This will return an array of published items within the specified collection.
 If there are many items in a Collection, the results will split into multiple pages.
 You can request a specific page, and a specific number of items per page using query parameters.

 > Requesting a specific page of results with a custom limit